 Making a plan for your child covers many areas.
 At a minimum, we believe you should work with a financial planner, a life care planner, and an attorney.
 You will need to decide what types of care your child needs, where to find that sort of care, and how much it will cost.
 Additionally, you will need to look at what public benefits your child may qualify for now or in the future.
 A life care planner can assist with these things.
 Your financial advisor can help you make a plan to pay for your child’s care in the future.
 If you don’t have a life care planner or a financial advisor, we can help you find one that can help you.

 We help parents in two primary areas.
 Guardianship or other alternative means to enable you to help your child with decision making and Special Needs Trusts.

-Once your child turns eighteen the law considers him or her an adult.
+Once your child turns eighteen, the law considers him or her an adult.
 The law presumes an adult is competent and able to make decisions over his or her life unless it can be otherwise proven in court.
-If your child needs help preparing food, managing money, going to the doctor, and with other basic life skills, you may need to establish a guardianship, so you have the legal authority to make important decisions as your child becomes an adult.
+If your child needs help preparing food, managing money, going to the doctor, or other basic life skills, you may need to establish a guardianship so you have the legal authority to make important decisions as your child becomes an adult.
 We can help with that.
 Read more about Guardianships for Young Adults With Special Needs here.